tinganho/express-request-language/README.md

 The options are the same options as express uses in `res.cookie(name, value. options)`.
 Please checkout their [documentation](http://expressjs.com/4x/api.html#res.cookie).

 ##### cookie.url (optional)
 Set the change language URL.
 Lets say that you set the value to `/languages/{language}` in your configurations.
-If you visit with your browser to `/languages/en-US`.
-It will actually change your language cookie value to `en-US`.
+If you visit with your browser the URL path `/languages/en-US`.
+It will change your language cookie value to `en-US`.
+It will redirect back to the origin URL if you send a referrer header and default to `/` if it don't send a referrer header.

 #### localizations (optional) {Function}
 Set the [L10ns][] `requireLocalizations(language)` function.
 The right language tag will be used and automatically figured out by the `request-language`.
 [L10ns'][L10ns] `l()` function will be accessible through express' `req.localizations`.
 You also need to set a scoped `l` variable before usage, otherwise [L10ns][] can't update localization keys through code traversal: